alexayers/hellofriend/backend/README.md

 4. activity-pub: This contains our implementation of ActivityPub
 5. api: This contains are public facing APIs.

+### Quickly install dependencies

+You can quickly install your dependencies by running the script

+`./backend/installDeps.sh`

 ### AWS Services

 This will make use of the following AWS Services